 Dieffenbachia is also known as the dumb cane because the stems and leaves contain a chemical that will sting and burn the mouth for weeks if it comes in contact with the tender flesh.
 It can also cause loss of speech, and the sap or juice from the stems can also irritate the skin.

 Always wear rubber gloves and consider using eye protection every time you work with your dieffenbachia, especially when rooting a dieffenbachia clipping.
 Starting a collection of new dieffenbachia plants is a simple procedure that even the most novice indoor gardener can easily handle.

 The easiest way to propagate your dieffenbachia is by rooting cuttings, either tip cuttings or stem cuttings.
 Plant these small pieces of greenery in the right medium and they will produce roots and, eventually, an entirely new plant.

 Use a sharp razor blade to remove parts of the plant to be used for dieffenbachia propagation, and always make sure to discard this razor blade after use to prevent the spread of irritating chemicals.
-Cut the tips from the end of the plant, or look for shoots coming from the main stem that you can use.
+Cut the tips from the end of the plant or look for shoots coming from the main stem.

 Fill a planter with sand, sphagnum moss or another rooting medium.
 Moisten the entire contents and let it drain before planting the cuttings.

 Moisten the cut end of the cutting or the bottom end of the stem piece and dip it in a spoonful of rooting hormone powder.
 Tap the cutting gently to remove any excess powder.
 Make a small hole in the planting medium with a pencil and place the powdered stem end in the hole.
 Push the medium up against the stem to hold it in place.
 Repeat with all the other pieces of stem you wish to root.